Procok/jellysort/README.md

 # jellysort
-A sorting algorithm inspired by eating jelly beans and sorting them by colour.
+A sorting algorithm inspired by eating jelly beans while I was sorting them by colour.
 Trying to make it as fast as possible or to see if it even doable as I imagined it.

 How it works? (or how it should)